emmanuelkiranr/ERC-20-crypto-exchg/Ubuntu_wsl.md

 =>Restart your computer when prompted.

 ### step 2
-=> install Ubuntu from windows store ( approx ~260 mb )
+=> install Ubuntu from windows store ( approx ~260 mb ).
 The first time you launch a Linux distribution in Windows, you will be prompted to create a UNIX username and password.

-=> Update the Linux distribution
+=> Update the Linux distribution.
 After you have set up your user, update the OS.

 To do this run:

      sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y && sudo apt-get autoremove -y

 ### step 3
 => Graphical Applications
 In order to run Linux GUI applications using WSL, you must:

     1. Install a X server for Windows
     2. Configure bash to tell GUIs to use the local X server